Finding symptoms of diesel bug contamination

 In the early stages, water contamination presents itself as molecules in the air, which you cannot spot with the naked eye.
 Once the water in the tank reaches saturation point, it becomes emulsified.
 When this happens, you may be able to notice water droplets in the oil, which can also give the fuel a slightly cloudy appearance.

-When the water reaches free-flowing form, bacteria grows much faster and leads to bugs forming – and this is at the point of microbial contamination.
+When the water reaches free-flowing form, bacteria grow much faster which can lead to bugs forming – and this is at the point of microbial contamination.

 Eroded fuel tank